dnlzrgz/dnlzrgz/README.md

 # Hi 👋, I'm Daniel

-I'm a passionate Python developer specialized in building high-speed and reliable APIs and microservices using the Django and FastAPI frameworks with a solid background in modern Front-End technologies.
+I'm a passionate Python developer specialized in building high-speed and reliable APIs and microservices using the Django and FastAPI frameworks with a solid background in modern Front-End technologies like React & Next.js.

 Currently, I'm pursuing a Computer Science degree at the UNED, Spain, to expand my knowledge and deliver better software solutions and products.

 ## 🧰 Toolbox

 - Proeficient in Python with experience in Django and FastAPI frameworks.
-- Skilled in working with databases (mainly PostgreSQL), caching mechanisms and deployment tools like Docker.
+- Skilled in working with databases (mainly PostgreSQL) and caching mechanisms like Redis.
+- Strong understanding of web security principles and practices.
+- Knowledgeable about deployment tools like Docker.
+- Comfortable with test-driven development (TDD) and writing unit tests to ensure code reliability.
 - Familiar with modern Front-End technologies & frameworks like React and TailwindCSS.
 - Have some knowledge of other programming languages like Golang, Rust, and Java.